elsahv/eh-portfolio-astro/notes.md

-CURRENTLY WORKING ON: markpostlayout test, experiment post styles
+CURRENTLY WORKING ON: turn left side into header